How will you know if a candidate has "sense-making skills"?

-Employees with good sense-making skills can help them to make sense of complex situations where the scenario is foreign to them and there are no guidelines or rules within the organisations to follow.
-With good sense-making skills, the employee can have a better grasp of the situation and the information can facilitate him in making a sound decision.
+Employees with good sense-making skills can help them to make sense of complex situations where the scenario is foreign to them and there are no guidelines or rules within the organisations.
+The ability to quickly distribute the information and review them, which can reduce the possibility of incorrect judgment.

 What is Sense Making Skill?